buzzfeed/design/product-design-roles.md

 Demonstrates **understanding** of layout, typography and visual hierarchy.
 Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand **with a holistic consideration for their product's future.**

 *Senior Product Designer*
 Demonstrates and **articulates understanding** of layout, typography and visual hierarchy.
-Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are fresh, yet feel visually cohesive with the rest of BuzzFeed's products. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.
+Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are new, yet feel visually cohesive with the rest of BuzzFeed's products. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.

 *Staff Product Designer*
 Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy.
-Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are fresh, yet feel visually cohesive with the rest of BuzzFeed's products, **and helping others to do the same**.
+Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are new, yet feel visually cohesive with the rest of BuzzFeed's products, **and helping others to do the same**.
 Maintains, suggests and **advocates for** evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products.
 Forges strong relationships with other design teams at BuzzFeed and works with them to influence the entire BuzzFeed ecosystem.**

 ### UX Design